WGBH/AAPB2/app/views/override/legal/privacy.md

 online.
 Credit card information provided on the Site is protected against unauthorized use by Secure Sockets Layer (SSL) security features.
-The SSL protocol is the industry standard method for creating an encrypted, secure connection between your web browser and a web server, such as the Site’s server.
+The SSL protocol is the industry standard method for creating an encrypted, secure connection between your web browser and a web server, such as the Site's server.
 You should, however, keep in mind that no Internet or email transmission is ever fully secure or error free.
 Because most email is not encrypted, you should take special care in deciding what information you send to us via email.

 ## <a name="children">4.
-CHILDREN’S GUIDELINES</a>
+CHILDREN'S GUIDELINES</a>

 Our Site is a general audience site and does not knowingly collect or store personally identifiable information about children under the age of 13.